-- The terms of reference of supervision and control committees should be set out in the Board of Directors regulations and aligned with those governing legally mandatory Board Committees as specified in the preceding sets of recommendations.
-They should include at least the following terms: Committees should be formed exclusively by non-executive directors, with a majority of a) independents. b) Committees should be chaired by an independent director. c) The board should appoint the members of such committees with regard to the knowledge, skills and experience of its directors and each committee's terms of reference; discuss their proposals and reports; and provide reports on their activities and work at the first board plenary following each committee meeting.
-They may engage external advice, when they feel it necessary for the discharge of their functions. d) Meeting proceedings should be recorded/notified in the minutes and a copy made available to all board e) members.
-Compliant [X] Partially compliant [ ] Explain [ ] Not applicable [ ] The task of supervising compliance with the company's policies and rules on environmental, social and - 53.
-The task of supervising compliance with the company's policies and rules on environmental, social and corporate governance issues and internal codes of conduct should be assigned to one board committee or split between several, which could be the audit committee, the appointments committee, the sustainability committee or the corporate social responsibility committee or any other specialised committee that the Board of Directors, in exercise of its powers of self-organisation, has decided to create.
+- 52. The terms of reference of supervision and control committees should be set out in the Board of Directors regulations and aligned with those governing legally mandatory Board Committees as specified in the preceding sets of recommendations.
+They should include at least the following terms: - a) Committees should be formed exclusively by non-executive directors, with a majority of independents. - b) Committees should be chaired by an independent director. - c) The board should appoint the members of such committees with regard to the knowledge, skills and experience of its directors and each committee's terms of reference; discuss their proposals and reports; and provide reports on their activities and work at the first board plenary following each committee meeting. - d) They may engage external advice, when they feel it necessary for the discharge of their functions. - e) Meeting proceedings should be recorded/notified in the minutes and a copy made available to all board members.

+53. The task of supervising compliance with the company's policies and rules on environmental, social and corporate governance issues and internal codes of conduct should be assigned to one board committee or split between several, which could be the audit committee, the appointments committee, the sustainability committee or the corporate social responsibility committee or any other specialised committee that the Board of Directors, in exercise of its powers of selforganisation, has decided to create.
 Such a committee must be made up solely of non-executive directors, the majority of whom should be independent and should be specifically assigned the minimum functions indicated in the following recommendation.